smithz852/ecommerce-app/README.md

 ## Usage

 It can be accessed and updated via Insomnia.
 Once the project is cloned, simply seed the app with node and start the server with "npm start".
-You can then open Insomnia to recieve all data in the database in JSON format, and add, update, or delete items according to the sequilize model setup within Insomnia.
+You can then open Insomnia to recieve all data in the database in JSON format, and add, update, or delete items according to the sequilize model setup, within Insomnia.

 ## License